With redundancies and unemployment on the rise, growing numbers are turning to self-employment to try and earn an income.

-If you aren’t the sole owner of your company and it is split between a number of shareholders, then it might be worth taking out shareholder protection to protect your business in the event that a shareholder dies.
+If you aren’t the sole owner of your company and it’s split between a number of shareholders, then it might be worth taking out shareholder protection to protect your business in the event that a shareholder dies.
 If this does happen, then shareholder protection will allow you and the remaining shareholders to buy back shares from the beneficiaries of the shareholder who has died.

 Keyman insurance is designed to protect your business in the event that a key member of the team dies or becomes seriously ill.
 If the business cannot function without the skills and know-how of that person, then keyman insurance will pay out to lessen the financial impact of them not being there.
-This money could help you to hire a replacement or make up any loss in revenue.
+This money could help you to hire a replacement or make up for any loss in revenue.